nemanjan00/rf-basics/pres.md

     * Starting point for future learning

+    * You might not be able to understand rubber duck after this, but, you will be pwning them conspiracy theory muggles

 ## Why do you have potions making kit in front of you?

  * I will be using mix of modern tools and oldschools pysics tools like tuning forks